OBESystem/obe-system/README.md

 # obe-system
-need to run both backend and frontend together-- install bootstrap, react, react-dom, react-router-dom, axios into frontend folder-- install mysql, express, cors, nodemon into backend folder-- import the given database into the phpMyAdmin on your device--
+need to run both backend and frontend together-- install bootstrap, react, react-dom, react-router-dom, axios into frontend folder-- install mysql, express, cors, nodemon, cookie-parser,  jsonwebtoken into backend folder-- import the given database into the phpMyAdmin on your device--